 Node Command Description

-enable show time This command displays current time and time
+enable show time This command displays current time

-configurations.
+and time configurations.

-configure time Sets the current time on the Switch.
+configure time HOUR:MINUTE:SECOND Sets the current time on the Switch.

-HOUR:MINUTE:SECOND hour: 0-23
+hour: 0-23

 min: 0-59

 sec: 0-59

-Note: If you configure Daylight Saving Time after you configure the time, the Switch will apply Daylight Saving Time. configure time date YEAR/MONTH/DAY Sets the current date on the Switch. year: 1970- month: 1-12 day: 1-31 configure time daylight-saving-time This command enables the daylight saving time. configure time daylight-saving-time start-date (first second third fourth last) (Sunday Monday Tuesday Wednesday Thursday Friday Saturday) MONTH HOUR This command sets the start time of the Daylight Saving Time. configure time daylight-saving-time end-date (first second third fourth last) (Sunday Monday Tuesday Wednesday Thursday Friday Saturday) MONTH HOUR This command sets the end time of the Daylight Saving Time. configure no time daylight-saving-time This command disables daylight saving on the Switch. configure time ntp-server (disable enable) This command disables / enables the NTP server state. configure time ntp-server IP_ADDRESS This command sets the IP address of your time server. configure time timezone STRING Configures the time difference between UTC (formerly known as GMT) and your time zone.
+Note: If you configure Daylight

+Saving Time after you configure the

+time, the switch will apply Daylight

+Saving Time.

+configure time date YEAR/MONTH/DAY Sets the current date on the Switch.

+year : 1970-

+month: 1-12

+day: 1-31

+configure time daylight-saving-time This command enables the daylight

+saving time.

+configure no time daylight-saving-time This command disables daylight

+saving on the Switch.

+configure time daylight-saving-time This command sets the start time of

+start-date(first second third fourth last) the Daylight Saving Time.

+(Sunday Monday Tuesday Wednesday

+Thursday Friday Saturday) MONTH

+HOUR

+configure time daylight-saving-time This command sets the end time of

+end-date(first second third fourth last) the Daylight Saving Time.

+(Sunday Monday Tuesday Wednesday

+Thursday Friday Saturday) MONTH

+HOUR

+configure time ntp-server (disable enable) This command disables / enables

+the NTP server state.

+configure time ntp-server IP_ADDRESS This command sets the IP address of

+your time server.

+configure time ntp-server domain-name This command sets a domain name

+STRING of your time server.

+configure time timezone STRING Configures the time difference

+between UTC (formerly known as

+GMT) and your time zone.

 Valid Range: -1200 ~ +1200.